 Cost: Adults from £40 per day, under-17s from £20 per day, under-sixes free.

 Open House London

 This is your chance to see inside some of the most iconic buildings and architecturally unique spaces in the capital.
 Open House London is an annual event where a range of buildings around the capital, which aren’t usually accessible to the public, open their doors for free.
-This year it runs from 16th-17th September, and includes a family programme, Archikids Open House Junior, with free workshops and events for 5-11 year-olds and their families.
-Buildings such as the Leadenhall Building (the Cheesegrater) and Paddington Central are taking part.
+This year it runs from 22nd – 23rd September.
+Buildings such as the Leadenhall Building (the Cheesegrater) and Paddington Central take part in this event.

-The Underbelly Festival, is at the Southbank until 30th September, and has a programme of comedy, circus, cabaret and family entertainment, as well as street food stalls and outdoor bars.
+The popular Underbelly Festival is back at the Southbank until 30th September.
+The live entertainment festival offers a fantastic programme of live comedy, circus, cabaret and family entertainment, as well as street food stalls and outdoor bars.